 The total cost of the programme including fees, student subsistence, accommodation cost and cost of air ticket are estimated at around €30,000.

 There are various options to finance your participation in this programme.
-You may be eligible for a scholarship from the Joint Japan/Wordbank Graduate Scholarship Programme, Orange Knowledge Programme or from the Bill and Melinda Gates Foundation.
+You may be eligible for a scholarship from the OKP, StuNed, Joint Japan/Wordbank Graduate Scholarship Programme (JJWBGSP) or from the Bill and Melinda Gates Foundation (BMGF).
 Only applicants from selected countries are eligible for these scholarships.
 Each scholarship has its own, specific requirements and different criteria and deadlines apply.
 More information on the eligibility criteria for these scholarships are provided when you scroll down.

 In the online application form for academic admission, you can indicate which type of financing mechanism you intend to utilize.
 Step 6 in the application form is about how you intend to pay the costs of your study and other expenses.
 You should select here the option that is applicable to your situation, which can be either scholarship, employer or private means.
-If you do not meet the criteria for either OKP or BMGF scholarship and do not have other financial means, you may also select the option "scholarship" and then search yourself for other scholarships that may be applicable for your case.
+If you do not meet the criteria for any of the mentioned scholarships and do not have other financial means, you may also select the option "scholarship" and then search yourself for other scholarships that may be applicable for your case.

 Joint Japan/Wordbank Graduate Scholarship Programme

-The Joint Japan/World Bank Graduate Scholarship Program (JJWBGSP) is open to women and men from developing countries with relevant professional experience and a history of supporting their countries’ development efforts.
+The Joint Japan/World Bank Graduate Scholarship Program is open to women and men from developing countries with relevant professional experience and a history of supporting their countries’ development efforts.
 The call for applications for a JJWBGSP Scholarship for the programme starting in October 2021, will open around February 2021.
 The deadline usually is mid-April.

 Bill&Melinda Gates Foundation (BMGF) Partial Scholarships